ktorio/ktor-documentation/topics/creating_static_website.md

 However, a static page that contains a few paragraphs can hardly be called a journal yet.
 Let's move on and learn about how templates can help us in writing pages that contain dynamic content, and how to control them from within our application: [](creating_interactive_website.md).

-> You can the resulting project for this tutorial here: [tutorial-website-static](https://github.com/ktorio/ktor-documentation/tree/main/codeSnippets/snippets/tutorial-website-static).
+> You can find the resulting project for this tutorial here: [tutorial-website-static](https://github.com/ktorio/ktor-documentation/tree/main/codeSnippets/snippets/tutorial-website-static).